Dipta-1999/Dipta-1999/README.md

 ## About Me

-- 🔭 I have the experience on working in **Backend - Java, Spring Boot - Front End - HTML5 CSS3, Angular**
+- 🔭 I have the experience on working in **Backend - Java, Spring Boot - Front End - HTML5 CSS3, React**

 - 🌱 I’m currently learning as well as working on **React**